 To check whether your site has an SSL certificate we must perform a pre-check.
 If your site URL is www.example.com, add the words “https://” before the URL and type it in the browser address bar as https://www.example.com.
 If a green padlock symbol is visible, then you’re good to go as your site already has an SSL certificate installed.
-If not, then it’s vital for you to purchase an SSL certificate.
-If you already have an SSL certificate installed, you can skip thee next two steps.
+If not, then you need to purchase an SSL certificate.
+If you already have an SSL certificate installed, you can skip the next two steps.

 - The SSL certificate installed on your website might have been issued to a different domain or subdomain.

 - The browser that you use doesn’t recognize the certificate issuing authority.

 4. Resolving Mixed Content Errors